This post may contain affiliate links. Please see our disclosure policy.

 - Make a small well in the center of the flour.
 Place the salt on one side and the yeast on the opposite side, so they aren’t in direct contact.

 - Select the Basic White cycle and medium crust setting.
-Set machine to its 1 1/2-pound or 2-pound loaf size setting.
+Set machine to its 2-pound loaf size setting (or 1 1/2-pound if you measured the smaller amounts in the notes below).

-- Optional: about 1 hour before the cycle ends (after the last punch-down, during the final rise), open the lid, brush the dough top with the reserved egg white, and sprinkle with poppy or sesame seeds.
-Close the lid quickly.
+- Optional: about 1 hour before the cycle ends (after the last punch-down, during the final rise), open the lid quickly, brush the dough top with the beaten egg white, and sprinkle with poppy or sesame seeds.
+Close the lid.

 - Let the machine complete the cycle.